bsc-life/CompBio-handbook/README.md

 # CompBio-handbook

-This handbook is a welcome guide with tips, tricks and possible questions if you just joined the group
+This handbook is a welcome guide with tips, tricks and possible questions if you just joined the group.

+Testing push and pull.